sweattep/modern_quotes/README.md

 >Just a few good questions about a program, and careful parsing of the answers, can clarify how well each of these elements is designed and aligns with the others — and lead to significantly better decisions

 >If something is important enough to merit significant investment, it's also likely to be complicated enough that efficacy must be prioritized over ease.

+>There was no diversity and almost no accuracy among the characters of color at all.